Piyushsaxena123/ai-mock-interview/README.md

 ## ⭐ Want to Contribute? <br/>

+We welcome contributions to enhance PrepWise! <br/>
-Feel free to contribute or suggest improvements! <br/>
+You can contribute by: <br/>
+🛠️ Submitting pull requests <br/>
+🐞 Reporting issues <br/>
+💡 Suggesting new features or improvements <br/>

-If you like **PrepWise**, consider giving the repository a ⭐. <br/>
+If you like PrepWise, don’t forget to star ⭐ the repository — it helps others discover this project! <br/>

 ---

-If you want, I can also add:
-✅ GIF demo section <br/>
-✅ Installation guide <br/>
-✅ API keys setup instructions for Vapi, Sipline, Firebase <br/>
-Just tell me!